- Editor Rating

 Their standpoint is clear on what they offer, and they stand by their statement that through professional management, they can grow your 401(k) by twice as much compared with a self-managed approach.
-We think that’s a pretty bold statement, but one they can stand by firmly.
+I think that’s a pretty bold statement, but one they can stand by firmly.

 The business first started its operations in 2013, and they have offices in Leawood, Kansas and Kansas City, Missouri.
 The 401(k) market is not overly crowded, and one of the significant benefits of what they offer is their ability to manage almost any 401(k) plan, regardless of with who or where it is held.
 Above all else, because Blooom is a fiduciary, they are obliged by law to always act in your best interests.

 The challenge that their services resolve for clients is that the majority of employer-sponsored plans will be quite random in the range of investment options which can be a little bit challenging to understand.
 Investors are left confused and uninformed of what is happening with their funds.
 Moreover, the likes of Betterment and Wealthfront will not manage plans that are provided by employers – enter Blooom.

 With the majority of retirement assets being held in 401(k) plans, Blooom’s specialist approach to this sector of investment management has given them more than $500 million in assets in just four years.
 Their attractive flat-rate fee of just $10 per month means they are also extremely affordable.